REST API rate limits

 The remote MCP server's requests are tracked through a separate per-user rate limit, which does not count towards your Buildkite organization's REST API limit.
 See Remote MCP server rate limits for details.

-The local MCP server's requests, however, does count towards your Buildkite organization's REST API limit.
+The local MCP server's requests, however, do count towards your Buildkite organization's REST API limit.

 Checking rate limit details